AltimorTASDK/remap-f3/README.md

-Adds a new bind named "Debug Key" under the "Miscellaneous" category, replacing the hardcoded F3 key.
+Adds new binds for the F3 key and its associated key combos under "Debug" in the controls menu, replacing the hardcoded keys.